jsherman212/jsherman212.github.io/_posts/2021-11-28-popping_ios14_with_iomfb.md

 ```
 <sup>*[xnu-7195.121.3/osfmk/kern/zalloc.c](https://github.com/apple/darwin-xnu/blob/2ff845c2e033bd0ff64b5b6aa6063a1f8f65aa32/osfmk/kern/zalloc.c#L159)*</sup>

 If a zone page metadata structure is associated with the first page in a chunk, `zm_chunk_len` is the chunk size of the zone that `zm_index`, an index into XNU's `zone_array`, refers to.
 If the chunk size is more than one page, then for the second page and onward, `zm_chunk_len` is defined as either `ZM_SECONDARY_PAGE` or `ZM_SECONDARY_PAGE_PCPU_PAGE`, and `zm_page_index` acts as an index into the chunk.
 Otherwise, `zm_alloc_size` tells us how many bytes in that chunk are currently allocated. `zm_page_next` and `zm_page_prev` work together to form a queue of chunks for `zm_index`'s zone.
 If a zone page metadata structure is the head for this queue of chunks, `zm_page_prev` holds a value encoded by [`zone_queue_encode`](https://github.com/apple/darwin-xnu/blob/2ff845c2e033bd0ff64b5b6aa6063a1f8f65aa32/osfmk/kern/zalloc.c#L893).
 If it's not the head, both point to the first page of the previous/next chunk, but only when the zone page metadata structure they belong to is associated with the first page in a chunk.
-For the second page of a chunk and onward, they're both zero.
 Ignore the strange `zone_pva_t` type for now—there will be more on that later.

 All zone structures carry pointers to zone page metadata structures, each of which serve a different purpose.
 On iOS 13 and below, those pointers were called `all_free`, `intermediate`, and `all_used`. `all_free` maintains a queue of chunks with only free elements, `intermediate` maintains a queue of chunks with both free and used elements, and `all_used` maintains a queue of chunks with only used elements.
 On iOS 14 and up, they were renamed to `empty`, `partial`, and `full` respectively, but their purposes stayed the same.